Pros and Cons

 About Commercial Bank of Ethiopia

-One of the predominant banks operating in Ethiopia is the Commerical Bank of Ethiopia, AKA CBE.
-Way before its establishment, the bank was under the State Bank of Ethiopia, which was founded in 1942.
+One of the predominant banks operating in Ethiopia is the Commercial Bank of Ethiopia, Background of commercial bank of Ethiopia begun Way before its establishment, the bank was under the State Bank of Ethiopia, which was founded in 1942.
 That led the way for CBE to be founded separately in 1963, before its unification with the, back then, Addis Ababa Bank in 1974.

 The Commercial Bank of Ethiopia has more than 22 million account holders who can be entertained by a number of services.
-With money digitization in mind, the bank has now more than two and a half million internet banking users as of last year.
+With money digitization in mind, the bank has now more than two and a half million cbe mobile and internet banking users as of last year.

 CBE is also the first bank to introduce Western Union Money Transfer Services in the country and currently working with more than twenty money transfer agents like Atlantic International, Xpress Money, and Money Gram.
 CBE has reliable and enduring relationships with internationally recognized banks across the world.